robsoncastilho/event-sourcing-studies/README.md

-## Estudo de Event Sourcing com bancos NoSQL, na linguagem Ruby.
+## Event Sourcing studyings with Ruby and NoSQL technologies